BigMoneyKirk/BigMoneyKirk.github.io/README.md

 The Word of God, social media, journaling, connecting, loving, sharing, caring, growing, developing.
 This application will have it all!

+# Deployment Preparation

+1) Use and check environment variables
+2) Polish and test code
+3) `ng build --prod` - uses ahead-of-time compilation
+4) Deploy build artifacts(generated files) to ***static host*** - becasue it's only HTML, JS, and CSS

+# How to Build
+If deploying this application to a new app server for the first time, then here are the run through steps to ensure Messing Around is working properly.
+If you have already conducted these steps, process to the next section.

+1) Check to see if node.js is installed in my project

+    a) On my local computer, open a command line and go to the path my project is stored in.

+    b) Type `node -v` to ensure node is installed.
+My current version of node is v10.14.1

+2) To install the firebase-tools package in order to initialize our project, type `npm i -g firebase-tools@latest` into the command line.

+3) Log into Firebase via the command line: `firebase login`

+[comment]: <sdoggkirk@gmail.com>

+4) Initialize the firebase project: `firebase init`

+5) Go down to `Hosting: Configure and deploy Firebase Hosting sites` using the arrow keys and select it using the space key.
+Then press Enter.

+6) Select the project I want to connect to the static app server.

+7) Enter credentials:

+    a) What do you want to use as your public directory? (public): dist/{name of my project}

+    b) Configure as a single-page app (rewrite all urls to /indext.html)? (y/N): y

+    c) File dist/{name of my project} already exists.
+Overwrite? (y/N): n

+ until seeing “What language would you like to use to write Cloud Functions?”.
+Select TypeScript.

+#### This is the next section to deploy to the pre-existing Firebase app server.

+1) `ng build --prod`
+2) `firebase deploy`

 # Outline
 1) [Home Page](#homepage)
 2) [Bible](#bible)